 Viewing Multiple Tables

-When writing your query, you can still use the left hand menu to explore data tables.
+When writing your query, you can still use the left side menu to explore data tables.
 You can switch between the Table Preview and SQL results, letting you preview what columns you may want to use when joining data tables.

 |Mac Shortcut||PC Shortcut||Command|